peteroupc/html3dutil/tutorials/colors.md

 ## What Is an Alpha Component?

 An alpha component shows how much the color is transparent (see-through) or opaque.
 The alpha component can range from `00`/`0.0`, or "fully transparent" (completely invisible), to `FF`/`1.0`, or "fully opaque" (letting nothing through it).
-If a color notation doesn't use an alpha component, the color is fully opaque.
+If a color notation doesn't provide for an alpha component, the color is fully opaque.